1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Longitudes are also known as meridians, converging at the poles.

-29. The line of 0° longitude is called:
+29. The line of 0° longitude is called_____________.

 A) Equator